DeepRegNet/DeepReg/docs/source/docs/configuration.md

 - `intra_group_prob`: float, between 0 and 1.
 Passing 0 would only generate inter-group
   samples, and passing 1 would only generate intra-group samples.
-- `sample_label`: method for sampling the labels "sample", "all"
+- `sample_label`: method for sampling the labels "sample", "all".
 - `intra_group_option`: str, "forward", "backward, or "unconstrained"
 - `sample_image_in_group`: bool, if true, only one image pair will be yielded for each group, so one epoch has num_groups pairs of data, if false, iterate through this